8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220401/content.md

 I think Becca has the right of it though when she said:

-> Im trying to not make any life altering changes while there’s still a pandemic going on.
+> I’m trying to not make any life altering changes while there’s still a pandemic going on.

-Im hoping to be able set aside a certain amount of time each day toward researching and reflecting on the van life question and working toward and marketing my other work and projects.
+Im hoping to be able to set aside a certain amount of time each day toward researching and reflecting on the van life question and working toward and marketing my other work and projects.

 ## FI experiments